How to Keep Your Website Updated

 Google does reward responsive sites in its SEO logarithm.
 Non-compatible sites are penalized for not being responsive.
 Ease of access is the main factor behind the popularity of mobile commerce.
 The smartphone is a preferred device to connect and surf the web for information, entertainment, and buying.
 The Brands support the trend by making their websites mobile-friendly as well as by introducing mobile apps.

 Gone are the days when a static site was sufficient to introduce your business to customers.
 Customers now ask for details about product features, images, and an instant buying option.
 A dynamic website with E-commerce features can only satisfy the customers.
 The web is full of free and low-cost applications that can enable your website for E-commerce.

 WordPress is famous for the availability of E-commerce enabled themes and plugins.
 There are free versions of a large number of theme collections and plugins that meet basic E-commerce requirements.
 The premium versions offer more complex options.
 There are options like wix.com and various other CMS platforms.

 Secure Site (SSL Certificate)

 A/B testing is an analysis tool that helps to achieve Growth-Driven Design (GDD).
-It is an approach to develop and maintain the best-performing website.
+It is an approach to developing and maintaining the best-performing website.
 It focuses on iterative testing, visitor engagement, and collecting customer behavior data for actionable decision-making.
-Tests aim to change CTA colors to see higher click-through rates, improving conversion rates, or anything to improve business results.
+Tests aim to change CTA colors to see higher click-through rates, improve conversion rates, or anything to improve business results.